-In many sports that involve high speed movements, drag or air resistance is probably one of their biggest enemy in achieving their peak performance.
+In many sports that involve high-speed movements, drag or air resistance is probably one of their biggest enemies in achieving their peak performance.
 One winter sport that faces this challenge is speed skating, and turns out altitude plays a big part as well – the higher the skating venue is, the less air resistance there is (more about that in this article).
-Also the effect of drag on the skater’s speed and performance is pretty significant and the suit that the skaters wear could have an impact on the colour of the medal they get.
+Also, the effect of drag on the skater’s speed and performance is pretty significant and the suit that the skaters wear could have an impact on the colour of the medal they get.

-Although the rational behind the design and testing all seems to make sense, I can’t help but have a few questions:
+Although the rationale behind the design and testing all seems to make sense, I can’t help but have a few questions:

 b.
 Friction plays 2 roles: it slows you down and it gives you more grip/control.
 If there is too much friction, it impedes movement; but if there is minimal or close to no friction, the athlete might lose control.
 How then, do we strike a balance between them?

 c.
 Is it possible to measure drag dynamically on the track?
 Well, a company called Alphamantis seems to have done that, but with cycling, and in a velodrome fitted with gate sensors.
 Some additional input parameters they require include the bike’s wheel circumference and also inputs from standard power meters and speed/cadence sensors.
 With the power meters, there is a calibration process before the actual ‘aerotesting’ where they apply a model to calculate drag.
 For more details of the testing, you can read this interesting blogpost by DCrainmaker.